aosabook/500lines/contingent/chapter.rst

-Consider Sphinx 1.2.3, the current version of the document builder used for both the Python language official documentation as well as for a number of other projects in the Python community.
+Consider Sphinx 1.2.3, the current version of the document builder that is used for both the official Python language documentation and many other projects in the Python community.
 Your project’s ``index.rst`` will usually include a table of contents::

    Table of Contents